 It does not have image stabilization.

-Overall, perfect professional build quality here for an optic of this type.
+Overall, there is perfect professional build quality here for an optic of this type.

 The lens remains incredibly sharp in the middle, straight from F 2.8, and the corners of your images.

-Overall, I absolutely loved this camera lens, and using it was great joy in all areas of its performance; it decompresses from its versatility.
+Using it was a great joy in all its performance areas; it decompresses from its versatility.

-It’s a relatively compact size, and it’s nice to build quality and crucially.
+It’s relatively compact and friendly to build quality and crucially.

-Virtually it’s easily the sharpest ultra-wide-angle zoom lens I’ve ever tasted and one of the most enjoyable and useful.
+Virtually, it’s easily the sharpest ultra-wide-angle zoom lens I’ve ever tasted and one of the most enjoyable and valuable.

-It’s my favorite ultra-wide-angle lens, have ever tested.
+It’s my favorite ultra-wide-angle lens I have ever tested.

 This is an ultra-wide-angle zoom lens for full-frame cameras.

-An extremely wide-angle the 15 millimeters and image stabilization combined to make a unique and potentially exciting lens.
+An extremely wide angle of 15 millimeters and image stabilization combined to make a unique and potentially exciting lens.

-The lens also zooms into 13 millimeters, giving you some nice flexibility to work with.
+The lens also zooms into 30 millimeters, giving you some excellent flexibility.